George O'Hanlon: Death

 In the mid-1980s, Hanna-Barbera revived The Jetsons and brought back its original voice cast of O'Hanlon, Daws Butler, Mel Blanc, Don Messick, Penny Singleton, Jean Vander Pyl, and Janet Waldo.
 O'Hanlon was blind and had limited mobility as a result of a stroke.
 He recorded his dialogue in a separate session from the other cast by having lines read to him by the recording director Gordon Hunt and then reciting them one at a time.

 On February 11, 1989, just after he finished recording his dialogue for Jetsons: The Movie, O'Hanlon complained of a headache and was taken to Saint Joseph's Hospital in Burbank, California, where he died of a second stroke.
 According to Andrea Romano, who was Hanna-Barbera's casting director at the time, O'Hanlon found it difficult to read and hear, and in the end, he died doing what he loved.
-The film was dedicated to him, along with Jetsons co-star Mel Blanc who died nearly five months later.
+The film was dedicated to both him and Jetsons co-star Mel Blanc, who died nearly five months later.
 Jeff Bergman was hired to record additional dialogue for both actors for the movie.